An education in tile roofing

 clay, sandcast and concrete.

-Each material requires a different installation technique.
+Each material requires a different roof installation technique.
 Today, we’ll talk about concrete tile roofs, since this is the most common type of tile in the southwest.

 Some builders claim tile roofs have a lifetime warranty.
 A lot of people don’t realize the tile has a lifetime warranty but NOT the underlayment.
 What many people don’t realize is the tiles on your roof are not what not really makes your roof waterproof!
 The tile on a roof is mostly cosmetic and acts as a sunscreen for the underlayment.
 The underlayment underneath your tiles is the main waterproofing element.